BASICS OF WRITING

 did not first take a basic/developmental class.
 In other words,

-you'll finish slightly ahead of others, on average.
+typically, you'll finish slightly ahead of others in writing knowledge and

 What if you're still in high school?
 If

 you haven't yet had a composition course or another course with lessons